yongtw123/CompSec2CW_random/README.md

 A very small sample Dockerfile is in `case1`, but obviously there's more to it.

 **May the force be with us**

+## Code snippets / Notes
+- Build image defined via `Dockerfile`, which is assumed to be in current directory: `sudo docker build -t <tagname>:<tagsuffix> .`
+- Create container instance with image: `sudo docker run -it <tagname>:<tagsuffix>`, i for interactive session, t for allocating tty.
+- Basic idea is to write some code that trigger the scenario, copy it into a container image (use commands in `Dockerfile`), build the image (`docker build`), then run it (`docker run`).
+Note that if no `EXEC` or `RUN` command is written in `Dockerfile`, by default a shell will be spawned when container is created and run (this is called an "entrypoint").